Skip to content

 • Guajillo, Ancho, and Puya Chiles – This trio gives the sauce its deep red color and complex flavor, combining mild fruitiness, smoky sweetness, and a touch of bright heat.

-• Ground Onion and Cumin Seeds – Add natural sweetness and earthy, aromatic depth that enhance and tie together the flavors of the sauce.
+• Ground Onion and Cumin Seeds – Add natural sweetness and earthy, aromatic depth that enhance the sauce’s flavor.

 • Instant Corn Masa Harina – The foundation of every tamal; it delivers that unmistakable corn flavor.